Colegio de San Juan de Letran: St. John the Baptist Building

-Also known as the administration building, it houses the office of the rector and president.
+The Letran Tricentennial building, named the St. John the Baptist Building and also known as the administration building, houses the Office of the Rector and President.
 It houses the admission office, financial affairs office, the Letran Center for Intramuros Studies (LCIS) office, guidance counselor office, the information technology center, College of Business Administration and Accountancy, College of Education, and the Institute of Information Technology.
 The bookstore, lobby, and chapel are also in this building.
 The St. John Lateran convent of the Letran Dominican Fathers is located here.

+The facade underwent a series of refurbishing in 2018.
+Lights and proper wirings are also added to lit Muralla and the building itself to add colors to the once grey structure at night.

 Our Lady of Aranzazu Building

 The former St. Antoninus Building is dedicated in honor of Our Lady of Aranzazu, where the Arch-confraternity of Nuestra Senora de Aranzazu was solemnly established in Letran on December 16, 1772, by virtue of a pontifical brief issued by Benedict XIV on September 18, 1748.
 It holds the promenade and Salon de Actos (student lounge).

 The campus hosts a historical marker that the Philippines Historical Committee, now the National Historical Commission of the Philippines, installed in 1939 to denote the place of the establishment of the arch-confraternity.